CScharer/Analyzer_Katalon/Next_Katalon/TROUBLESHOOTING.md

 ### Issue 7: CORS Errors

 If you see CORS errors in the browser console, make sure:
-1. The Python API server is running on port 8000
+1. The Python API server is running on the `API_PORT` you configured (default 8000)
 2. The API server has CORS enabled (check `api_server.py`)
-3. The frontend is trying to connect to the correct URL
+3. The frontend is trying to connect to the correct URL (see `.env`)

 ### Issue 8: TypeScript Errors